-We have a small range of over the counter medications available to purchase from the shops on board each ship such as paracetamol and sea sickness tablets.
+We have a small range of over-the-counter medications available for purchase from the shops on board each ship, such as Paracetamol and seasickness tablets.
 Our medical center is able to supply more specific medication.

 If you require your medical dressings to be changed we can accommodate this, this will incur a charge which will be charged to your onboard account.